Chronology of World War II

 New Britain

-A battalion of US engineers begins work on the reactivation of Cape Gloucester airfield.
-The fighting in the Borgen Bay area continues but the US forces are not yet able to bring up armor.
+The 1st Battalion, 7th Marines, repulses a Japanese attack on Target Hill.
+The fighting in the Borgen Bay area continues but the US forces are not yet able to bring up armor, but three Sherman medium tanks arrive on the banks of Suicide Creek on a corduroy road built with great difficulty and extraordinary effort by engineers.
 The Japanese resist and counterattack, preventing the Americans from building a bridge over a stream required to allow their tanks to cross.

 [rarrrarr | rarrrarr]